North Korea Slams U.S. Talks As 'Regrettable' After Pompeo Called Them 'Productive'

 But Pompeo had said that his conversations with senior North Korean official Kim Yong Chol were "productive" and that he had made progress "on almost all of the central issues."
 U.S. State Department spokeswoman Heather Nauert said Pompeo did not meet with North Korean leader Kim Jong Un, as he has done on two previous visits to North Korea this year.

-Pompeo said Defense Department officials will meet with North Korean officials on July 12 at the demilitarized zone to discuss the repatriation of remains, which North Korea committed to last month.
-He also said that working level talks will begin soon on the destruction of a missile engine testing facility.
+Pompeo said Defense Department officials will meet with North Korean officials on July 12 at the Demilitarized Zone to discuss the repatriation of remains, which North Korea committed to last month.
+He also said that working level talks will begin soon on the destruction of a missile-engine testing facility.

 When asked about reports that North Korea is building up sites tied to its nuclear weapons program, Pompeo insisted that Kim Jong Un is "still committed" to complete denuclearization.